nyu-summer2022-devops/recommendations/README.md

 The `/service` folder contains `models.py` file for the model and a `routes.py` file for the service.
 The `/tests` folder has test cases for testing the model and the service separately.

+The application is currently deployed to a Kubernetes cluster on IBM cloud.
+The IP address is [**here**](http://159.122.175.152:31001/)

 ## Attributes

 id : non-information bearing key